Official websites use .gov

 There are many definitions for the term “open standard”.
 Fundamentally, a standard is a specification, so an “open standard” is a specification that is “open”.
 Public definitions include those of the European Interoperability Framework (EIF), the Digistan definition of open standard (based on the EIF), and Bruce Perens’ “Open Standards: Principles and Practice”.

-In the DoD, the DISRonline is a useful resource for identifying recommended standards (which tend to be open standards).
-DISRonline is a collection of web-based applications supporting the continuing evolution of the Department of Defense (DoD) Information Technology Standards Registry (DISR).
-DAU has some information about DISRonline.
-The Open Systems Joint Task Force (OSJTF) web page also provides some useful background.
+In the DoD, the GIG Technical Guidance Federation is a useful resource for identifying recommended standards (which tend to be open standards).
+The GTG-F is a collection of web-based applications supporting the continuing evolution of the Department of Defense (DoD) Information Technology Standards.
+The DDR&E, Advanced Capabilities Modular Open Systems Approach web page also provides some useful background.

-Increasingly, many DoD capabilities are accessible via web browsers using open standards such as TCP/IP, HTTP, HTML, and CSS; in such cases, it is relatively easy to use or switch to open source software implementations (since the platforms used to implement the client or server become less relevant).
-As noted by the OSJTF definition for open systems, be sure to test such systems with more than one web browser (e.g., Internet Explorer and Firefox), to reduce the risk of vendor lock-in.
+Many DoD capabilities are accessible via web browsers using open standards such as TCP/IP, HTTP, and HTML; in such cases, it is relatively easy to use or switch to open source software implementations (since the platforms used to implement the client or server become less relevant).
+As noted by the OSJTF definition for open systems, be sure to test such systems with more than one web browser (e.g., Google Chrome, Microsoft Edge and Firefox), to reduce the risk of vendor lock-in.

 Open standards can aid open source software projects: